fledge-iot/fledge/docs/OMF.rst

         ]
    }

-The example above attaches a number hint to both the volatage and current datapoints and to the current datapoint it assigns a unit of measure of milliamepere, the unit of measure for the voltage is set to be volts.
+The example above attaches a number hint to both the voltage and current datapoints and to the current datapoint.
+It assigns a unit of measure of milliampere.
+The unit of measure for the voltage is set to be volts.

 Asset Framework Location Hint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~